jdgregson/htoptty/README.md

 1. Make the setup script executable: `chmod +x setup.sh`
 1. Run the setup script with root privileges: `sudo ./setup.sh`

-You can edit it before running as needed.

 ## Using `htoptty`

 ### Starting service